MDMarikar/WSHP/_my_collection/lymphadenopathy.md

 **References**

 Ruffle A, Beattie G, Prasai A*, et al*Fifteen-minute consultation: A structured approach to the child with palpable cervical lymph nodes*Archives of Disease in Childhood - Education and Practice* 2023;**108:**326-329.

+Thanks to Dr Piccinelli for review and contribution